 "Contrary to my image, I do have a sense of humour.
 The Office is one of my favourite comedies and David Brent is simply the funniest character ever invented.
 It is so, so funny how much of an idiot that guy is."

-winning the Wimbledon semifinal against Jo-Wilfried Tsonga on July 6, 2012, but lost to longtime rival Roger Federer in the final.
-Murray avenged his Wimbledon loss at the 2012 Summer Olympics, where he beat Federer to take his first Olympic gold medal, denying Federer his first singles gold medal.
+winning the semifinal against Jo-Wilfried Tsonga on July 6, 2012, but lost to longtime rival Roger Federer in the final.
+Murray avenged this loss at the 2012 Summer Olympics, where he beat Federer to take his first Olympic gold medal, denying Federer his first singles gold medal.
 At the 2012 US Open, Murray defeated Novak Djokovic in five sets, becoming the first English player to win a Grand Slam singles tournament since 1977.
 The following year, in July 2013, Murray won his first Wimbledon men's singles championship, making history as the first English Wimbledon champ in 77 years.

-Born in Dunblane, Scotland, on May 15, 1987, to Judy and William Murray, Andy Murray experienced terrible tragedy when he was only 8 years old.
-In March 1996, while Murray was sitting in his classroom at the Dunblane Primary School, an armed man by the name of Thomas Hamilton entered the facility, and shot and killed 17 people -- 16 students and one teacher -- before committing suicide by turning the gun on himself.
+Born in Dunblane, Scotland, on May 15, 1987, to Judy and William Murray, Andrew Barron Murray experienced terrible tragedy when he was only 8 years old.
+In March 1996, while Murray was sitting in his classroom at the Dunblane Primary School, an armed man by the name of Thomas Hamilton entered the facility, and shot and killed 17 people—16 students and one teacher—before committing suicide by turning the gun on himself.
 During the horrible event, Murray ran and hid in his headmaster's office.

-Having practiced tennis since he was an elementary student, Murray entered his first tournament -- Florida's Orange Bowl -- at the age of 12, and won.
-Five years later, he won the U.S. Open junior title.
+Having practiced tennis since he was an elementary student, Andy Murray entered his first tournament—Florida's Orange Bowl—at the age of 12, and won.
+Five years later, he won the US Open junior title.
 Later that year, he was named the BBC's 2004 "Young Sports Personality of the Year."
 In 2005, Murray became the youngest player to compete in the Davis Cup.

 profile name: Andy Murray profile occupation: